Where Edinburgh's Soul Hides: A Basement Bar at the Bottom of a Close

 The Thing About Whisky

-I drank more whisky in Edinburgh than in any week of my life.
-Not because I set out to, but because the city makes it inevitable.
+You'll drink more whisky in Edinburgh than in any week of your life — not by design, but because the city makes it inevitable.
 Every pub has 50-300 malts.
 Every bartender has an opinion.
-Every dram costs £5-8 for something that would be £15 in London.
+Every dram costs £5-8 for something that would run £15 in London.

-The Bow Bar on Victoria Street was my favorite — 300+ whiskies, bartenders who know each one, and a clientele of locals who are happy to argue about whether Islay peat or Highland honey is superior.
-I sat there for three hours on my last night, working through a flight of four Speyside malts (£22 total), and when I stood up, the room swayed — not from whisky, but from the realization that I didn't want to leave.
+The Bow Bar on Victoria Street is the one to seek out — 300+ whiskies, bartenders who know each one, and a clientele of locals happy to argue about whether Islay peat or Highland honey is superior.
+Settle in for three hours on a final night, work through a flight of four Speyside malts (£22 total), and when you stand up, the room sways — not from whisky, but from the realization that you don't want to leave.

-St. Giles' Cathedral on the Royal Mile — free entry — has the Thistle Chapel, and I went there on my final morning.
-The medieval carved wooden stalls, the heraldic crests, the silence.
-I sat in one of the stalls for ten minutes, listening to nothing.
-After a week of wind and rain and whisky and history, the silence was its own kind of beautiful.
+St. Giles' Cathedral on the Royal Mile — free entry — holds the Thistle Chapel.
+Save it for a final morning: the medieval carved wooden stalls, the heraldic crests, the silence.
+Sit in one of the stalls for ten minutes and listen to nothing.
+After a week of wind and rain and whisky and history, that silence is its own kind of beautiful.

 Edinburgh is not a city that gives itself to you.
 London shows off.
 Paris seduces.
 Rome overwhelms.
 Edinburgh stands in the rain on its volcanic rock, behind its castle walls, in its stone closes, and waits for you to come find it.